Swoosh THIS

 Prefer to keep your team allegiances and condiment choices to yourself?
 Well why not stand proud with team Nike?
 Declare yourself allied with Adidas?
 A lover of Lululemon?
 Want to tell passersby of your world travels?
 Your most recent concert experience?
 That you are a proud native of Buffalo, New York!

-I’ll not defend my fashion choices today.
-But I guess you could say—using current lingo—that I was developing my personal brand.
-I suppose I’m a bit wistful for a time when “identity” didn’t involve picking a potent combination of looks, styles and company allegiances.
+I’ll not defend my fashion choices.
+But I guess you could say I was just developing my personal brand.
+Nothing unusual about that in these days of “influencers.”
+But I’m a bit wistful for a time when a “brand” was truly personal and creative.
+Not a hodgepodge of logos and marketing strategies.

 Hate You Madly